What is the PCO Licence?

 Yes.
 With the PCO Licence, you are able to work for private operators as a driver, this includes as a driver for Uber.

-To be eligible for a PCO Licence, you need to be at least 21 years old, have held a full UK driving licence for 3 years and have a valid Criminal Record Check (DBS) check.
+To be eligible for a PCO Licence, you need to be at least 21 years old, have held a full clean and valid driving UK driving licence for 3 years and have a valid Criminal Record Check (DBS) check.
 Moreover, you will also need to successfully complete a medical examination, the Topographical Skills Assessment and an English Language test.

 EEA Driving Licence Exception

-You can also apply using a valid EEA driving licence that you have held for 3 years.
+You can also apply using a full clean and valid EEA driving licence that you have held for 3 years.
 Don't forget to submit the UK counterpart!

 How do I apply for a PCO Licence?